 The conference is built upon the several core values.
-Most importantly, it’s independently organised, that means there is no possibility of any influences or biases due to sponsor pressure.
-In addition, the topics are entirely democratically chosen and discussed, which benefits the community.
+Most importantly, it’s independently organised.
+That means there is no possibility of any influences or biases due to sponsor pressure.
+In addition, the topics are entirely democratically chosen and discussed.
+This benefits the community.

 GDevCon was created to be the “User Group of User Groups”.
 In essence, this encourages integration into the community.
 Above all, attendance is open to anyone, anyone is free to volunteer for presentations.
 These principles both strengthen individual ties to the whole LabVIEW community and the ties between teams and companies.

-This event focuses on tackling practical challenges, this way the conference helps developers to better face all the requirements of real-life projects.
+The main focus of GDevCon is tackling practical challenges.
+This way the conference helps developers to better face all the requirements of real-life projects.

 The very first GDevCon happened this year in early September.
 Hosted in the heart of the “Silicon Fen”, the location couldn’t have been more perfect, as Cambridge is one of the innovation epicentres of Europe.

 GDevCon took place over the course of two days.
 This allowed the the participants ample amount of time to properly digest the immense quantity of information they received.
 In total, there were 17 presentations, ranging from 30 to 45 minutes in duration.
 For this to properly function, the schedule was brutally enforced. 🙂

 The presentations were varied in topics, from programming practices to industry applications.
 Every single one was engaging and noteworthy.